500 Fifth Avenue

-500 Fifth Avenue is a 60-story, 697 ft office building on the northwest corner of Fifth Avenue and 42nd Street in Midtown Manhattan, New York City.
+500 Fifth Avenue is a 60-story, 697 ft office building on the northwest corner of Fifth Avenue and 42nd Street in the Midtown Manhattan neighborhood of New York City, New York, United States.
 The building was designed by Shreve, Lamb & Harmon in the Art Deco style and constructed from 1929 to 1931.

-500 Fifth Avenue was designed with a facade of bronze, limestone, and terracotta at the base; it is clad with of brick above the fourth floor.
+500 Fifth Avenue was designed with a facade of bronze, limestone, and terracotta at the base; it is clad with brick above the fourth floor.
 While the lowest four floors contain a decorative exterior, little ornamentation is used above the base.
 The primary entrance is on Fifth Avenue, and storefronts are located at ground level.
 Upon its opening, the building contained design features including fast elevators, well-lit office units, and a floor plan that maximized the well-lit office space.
 The 1916 Zoning Resolution resulted in a structure that incorporated setbacks, resulting in the lower floors being larger than the upper floors.

 500 Fifth Avenue was built for businessman Walter J. Salmon Sr. In the 1920s, prior to the building's development, the underlying land had become extremely valuable.
 Similarly to the much larger Empire State Building nine blocks south, which was constructed simultaneously, 500 Fifth Avenue's construction was highly coordinated.
 500 Fifth Avenue opened in March 1931, but the structure garnered relatively little attention after the Empire State Building opened shortly afterward.
 The building was designated an official city landmark by the New York City Landmarks Preservation Commission in 2010.

 Site

-500 Fifth Avenue occupies the northwestern corner of Fifth Avenue and 42nd Street in the Midtown Manhattan neighborhood of New York City.
+500 Fifth Avenue occupies the northwestern corner of Fifth Avenue and 42nd Street in the Midtown Manhattan neighborhood of New York City, New York, United States.
 It is adjacent to the Manufacturers Trust Company Building to the north and the Salmon Tower Building to the west, while Bryant Park and the New York Public Library Main Branch are across 42nd Street to the south.
 500 Fifth Avenue occupies a land lot with frontage of 100 ft along Fifth Avenue to the east and 283 ft along 42nd Street to the south.
 It has a total lot area of 20,920 ft2.
 The building is assigned its own ZIP Code, 10110; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

 Mansions and other residences were constructed on Fifth Avenue in the late 19th century, and office and commercial buildings were being developed on the avenue by the beginning of the 20th century.
 By 1923, the Rider's Guide to New York City referred to the blocks of East 42nd Street between Park and Fifth Avenues as "Little Wall Street".
 The Real Estate Record & Guide called the area "the most valuable building site on Manhattan Island north of Wall Street".